This topic provides a brief walkthrough of how to geocode a table of addresses using the Geocode Addresses geoprocessing tool in ArcGIS Pro.

 Open the Geocode Addresses geoprocessing tool.

-- Click the Analysis tab, and click Tools to open the geoprocessing tools.
+- Click the Analysis tab.
+In the Geoprocessing group, click Tools to open the Geoprocessing pane.

-- Click Toolboxes > Geocoding Tools > Geocode Addresses to open the tool in the pane.
+- In the Geoprocessing pane, click the Toolboxes tab.
+Click Geocoding Tools > Geocode Addresses to open the tool in the pane.

 - Fill out the Geocode Addresses tool.